thecodingmachine/utils.mailer.swift-mail-service/README.md

 The SwiftMailService
 ===================

+The `SwiftMailService` is a wrapper of the Swift library for the Mouf PHP framework.
-The `SwiftMailService` is used to send mails using a SMTP mail server.
+It is used to send mails using a SMTP mail server.

 The `SwiftMailService` is designed to be simple to use.
 Behind the scene, the <code>SwiftMailService</code>
 is using the more complex (and more powerful) Swift Mailer mail service.